codystewy/NHL94stuff/README.md

 ## Notes

 - This user script is designed to work specifically on the NHL94 Online coach page.
-- The script uses either jQuery and XPath (for the jQuery version) or plain JavaScript and XPath (for the plain JavaScript version) to retrieve and manipulate the tables.
+- The script uses jQuery and XPath to retrieve and manipulate the tables.
 - The coach names are retrieved based on specific HTML structure assumptions.
 Modifying the script to work with changes to the page structure may require adjustments to the XPath selectors used.
-- These user scripts do not require any additional grants or permissions.

 ## License